Marceillo/shark-run/README.md

 ### Fixed Bugs

+- The game is built on functions in the game and no external API is used.
-- I had a typeErrors as my function in shark.py did not pass the correct argumewnts to the run.py . example of this type of errors where (TypeError: input expected at most 1 argument, got 2).
+- I had a typeErrors as my function in shark.py did not pass the correct arguments to the run.py.
+  - An example of this type of error where (TypeError: input expected at most 1 argument, got 2).
-  - This was repaired by passing the correct arrguments to each file so when called there is no error.
+  - This was repaired by passing the correct arguments to each file so when called there is no error.
-  - Throught the project I often had to ensure that the functions are called properly from the main function and in the code.
+  - Throughout the project, I often had to ensure that the functions were called properly from the main function and in the code.
 - In the guess-word-letter function was not printing the correct underscores for the word and was confusing for other players.
   - To correct this I found that my print command in the function was incorrect so the code was changed to this code: print(' '.join(letter_word)).
-- I had art messages and because of the graphis in them they had \ this created errors in python the solution was to use the r and f string prefixes together.
+- I had art messages and because of the graphics in them they had \ this created errors in Python the solution was to use the r and f string prefixes together.
   - This enabled me to keep the graphics as is and call data in the message such as a username for example.

-- I have to say there where other bugs that I just can not remember as I went on fixing them from one line of code to the next.
+- I have to say there were other bugs that I just can not remember as I went on fixing them from one line of code to the next.

 ### Unfixed Bugs